Please select from the dropdown menu

 You must carry a buff or facemask, if we need to rescue you, you will be required to wear one, also there are sometimes shops around the course, which you may wish to use.

-For the Ultramarathon races there are currently 4 classes Male, Female, Male Veteran (50 and over), Female Veteran (50 and over). where a race covers two distances those running the longer course are placed above those running a shorter course unless otherwise specified.
+For the Ultramarathon races there are currently 4 categories Male, Female, Male Veteran (50 and over), Female Veteran (50 and over).
+This means that MV50/FV50 can win the event but not the M/F category.
+So no one can win two trophies.

-1-20 runners in class; Trophy for 1st only
+4-20 runners in class; Slate Trophy for 1st only

 20-30 runners in class: Slate Trophy for 1st and Framed Certificate for 2nd